STAM-NDSU/TRec/Tool/TRec/README.md

 - Thank you for using TRec!

 ## Using the Pre-processed Database
+- if you prefer not to run the application and use the existing data from the three projects: commons-lang, gson, and commons-io
 1. Extract the `DataBase.rar` file.
-2. Replace the existing database folder in the `TRec` folder with the extracted database folder.
+2. Copy/Replace the existing database folder in the `TRec` folder with the extracted database folder.

 ## Contact